jobroche/CredCrack/README.md

 CredCrack couldn't have been possible without the contributions of the following individuals.
 You're all rockstars!
 * [@JosephBialek](https://twitter.com/JosephBialek) thanks for the great Invoke-Mimikatz.ps1 script!
 * [@gentilkiwi](https://twitter.com/gentilkiwi) for THE tool that any pentester should have, Mimikatz!
 Awesome work sir!
-* [@brav0hax](https://twitter.com/brav0hax) - the pioneer of performing mass credential harvesting with SMBExec!
+* [@brav0hax](https://twitter.com/brav0hax) - an early pioneer at performing mass credential harvesting with the SMBExec tool!
 Thanks for being a mentor, friend and for helping me test the script man!
 * [@altonjx](https://twitter.com/altonjx) - The man who proof reads all the blog posts, gives me constant feedback and is always there for me.
 You da man!
 * Everyone else!
 Thank you for all your contributions and feedback to make this a better script, keep 'em coming!